What is an EOB (Explanation of Benefits) and Why It Matters

 Statistics suggest that medical billing errors are more common than most realize.
 According to the Medical Billing Advocates of America, nearly 80% of medical bills contain at least one error.
 These errors often range from "unbundling" (charging separately for procedures that should be a single charge) to simple clerical mistakes that can cost patients hundreds of dollars in unnecessary out-of-pocket expenses.

-The Hidden Financial Risks of Ignoring Your Paperwork
+Ignoring Your Paperwork

 The primary danger of neglecting your insurance statements is financial "double-dipping."
 Many patients pay the "estimated" amount at the doctor’s office, only to receive a bill later that doesn't reflect the insurance company's final decision.
 If you ignore the EOB, you lose your only tool for verifying that the doctor's bill is legitimate and matches the insurance company’s determination of your responsibility.